phaustin/climate_students_eoas/content/resources/hot_cold_models.md

 ## Q1: find a low and a high climate sensitivity model

-I'll use a high sensitivity example, substitute your model choice here.
+For the low sensitivity, I'll use MIROC6, ECS = 2.6 K/doubling, for the high sensitivity,  CESM2, ECS = 5.15 K/doubling

 +++ {"user_expressions": []}